 How to Remove Mold from Floor Joists

-If you live in a humid and moist climate, it's not uncommon for mold to form in places throughout your home, including your floor joists.
+If you live in a humid and moist climate, it's common for mold to form in places throughout your home, including your floor joists.
 This can happen not only to homes with basements, but also to those with crawl spaces.
 If left alone, mold in joists can eventually become such a problem that it can only be removed by professionals.
 The best course of action is always to remove any spores in the earliest stages of development, so follow the simple steps below to effectively get rid of all of it.

 Step 1 - Mix a Solution of Water and Vinegar

 In a spray bottle, mix a solution of 10 parts water and one part white vinegar or liquid bleach.
 Please note that if you use bleach, make sure to get a container that will allow you to pour the solution without spilling it, as it can easily damage clothes or other belongings.
+Wear a respirator mask and if the work area has any windows, open them to get proper ventilation while using the bleach.

 Step 2 – Apply the Anti-Mold Solution

 Adjust the spray bottle to a mist setting and douse the mold spores; if you use a more forceful stream of water, you might scatter mold spores when you spray them.
 You'll need to get the spray bottle within inches of the affected area for it to be effective, so when treating areas in your basement, you will likely need a ladder to reach higher levels of joists.
 When applying the solution, be sure to avoid spraying directly over your head to prevent getting the solution or mold spores from dripping on your face or head.
+Wear safety glasses to be extra careful.

 Step 3 – Wipe Down the Sprayed Area